wggRobotic/.github/profile/README.md

 - **Christopher Zech**:
 Since he is quite talented and interested in math and programming, he focuses on all the informatics and mathematical aspects as well as programming and the software.
 He works closely together with Friedrich, Jonas and Daniel.

-- **Friedrich Worch**:
-Friedrich is also one of our programmers, so he helps the others with the software and spend his time on developing the code for our robot.

-- **Caja Wetzler**:
-Caja is interested in CAD-Design.
-Together with Dalea, she is in charge of the social media account and contacts sponsors.

-- **Anton Mackh**:
-Anton is a problemsolver.
-He can design CAD-Models and is working on the robotic arm for our rover.

-- **Daniel Schmid**:
-Daniel is also one of our programmers, so he helps the others with the software, especially for our rover.

-- **Leon Eckstein**:
-Leon, Tamina, and Lennard are working together on the paws of our robotic dog.

-- **Lennard Vogeler**:
-Lennard is someone who has a strong interest in all areas of robotics.
-Currently, he is working on the legs of our robotic dog.

-- **Sophia Riemann**:
-Sophia is relatively new in this team, but she and Tobias are working on the arm and gripper for our rover.

-- **Tobias Hackl**:
-Tobias is also relatively new in this team, but he and Sophia are working on the arm and gripper for our rover.

 We work as a team on all our robotic projects.
 Right now we have four projectes, which are at different states of progression.